PlumyGames/mgpp/docs-shared/mindustry/game-spec-base-location.md

     }
     ```

-#### From local properties
+#### Overwrite from local properties

-To copy the game file with its path from `local.properties`,
+You can declare a property mentioned below in `local.properties`,
-you should declare the key-value pair in `local.properties` file first.
+mgpp will consider it as a path to overwrite what you have already set before

 - For `client`: `mgpp.client.location`
 - For `server`: `mgpp.server.location`